 - Encourage your child to be independent and responsible.
-Hug and praise her. - Spend time with your child.
-Get to know her friends and their families. - Take pride in your child for good behavior and doing well in school. - Help your child deal with conflict. - If you are worried about your living or food situation, talk with us.
+Hug and praise him. - Spend time with your child.
+Get to know his friends and their families. - Take pride in your child for good behavior and doing well in school. - Help your child deal with conflict. - If you are worried about your living or food situation, talk with us.
 Community agencies and programs such as SNAP can also provide information and assistance. - Don't smoke or use e-cigarettes.
 Keep your home and car smoke-free.
 Tobacco-free spaces keep children healthy. - Don't use alcohol or drugs.
-If you're worried about a family member's use, let us know, or reach out to local or online resources that can help. - Put the family computer in a central place. - Know who your child talks with online. - Install a safety filter.
+If you're worried about a family member's use, let us know, or reach out to local or online resources that can help. - Put the family computer in a central place. - Watch your child's computer use. - Know who he talks with online. - Install a safety filter.